 - 8.8 The planning system has an important role to play in delivering some aspects of the Enterprise Gateway, for example future growth at East Midlands Airport and Donington Park which are covered by policies Ec4 and Ec7 respectively and a range of infrastructure.
 However, other measures will be delivered outside of the planning system as they are not directly related to development.
 These include matters such as training, access to job opportunities at existing places of work and the delivery of Broadband to existing businesses.
 We are currently working with a range of partners, including the Leicester and Leicestershire Local Enterprise Partnership and East Midlands Airport, to address these issues. - 8.9 The Coalville Growth Corridor is focussed on the A511 from Junction 22 of the M1 to Junction 13 of the A42.
 The Growth Corridor recognises the potential for housing and economic opportunities, especially in the Coalville area, many of which already benefit from planning permission.
 Such development will assist in meeting the Council's aim to revitalise Coalville Town Centre. - 8.10 However, road improvements along the A511 corridor are required to support this development.
 The District Council is working with the highway authorities (Highways England and Leicestershire County Council) together with Hinckley and Bosworth Borough Council to prepare a strategy to bring forward these improvements. - 8.11 We have also developed our own Local Growth Plan to complement the Strategic Economic Plan.
 This identifies a range of actions to address the Council's growth and investment priorities to 2018.
 Many of these actions are associated with issues such as training and skills and about how the Council interacts with businesses.
-In terms of headline outcomes these include: - the potential to create over 15,000 new jobs within the district, - halve youth unemployment by 2019; and - Increase female participation and wage rates to the regional average. - 8.12 The figure of 15,000 jobs is higher than that suggested by the PACEC study referred to in chapter 5 because it post-dates the effect of the recent recession and takes account of the potential job creation associated with the East Midlands Gateway. - 8.132 Other features of our strategy for the economy include seeking to protect key employment areas from non-employment uses, promoting and protecting our town and local centres for shopping and other related uses and supporting the development of other complementary sectors such as the National Forest.
+In terms of headline outcomes these include: - the potential to create over 15,000 new jobs within the district, - halve youth unemployment by 2019; and - increase female participation and wage rates to the regional average. - 8.12 Other features of our strategy for the economy include seeking to protect key employment areas from non-employment uses, promoting and protecting our town and local centres for shopping and other related uses and supporting the development of other complementary sectors such as the National Forest.